ericcheung1/ECON-435-Term-Paper/README.md

 # Econometrics Analysis: Effects of Transit Spending on Unemployment

-This repository contains my econometric project for ECON 435: Econometrics Methods at Simon Fraser University, where I analyze how transit infrastructure spending affects the unemployment rate in the United States.
-The project uses static time series regression to evaluate whether changes in public transit investment are associated with labor market outcomes.
+This repository contains the code to my econometrics term paper which I wrote for ECON 435: Econometrics Methods at Simon Fraser University, where I analyzed how transit infrastructure spending affects unemployment rate in the United States.

 # Methods/Techniques